-Accident conditions more severe than a design basis accident and involving significant core degradation.
+An accident more severe than a design-basis accident, and involving severe fuel degradation in the reactor core or spent fuel pool.

 severe accident management

 Mitigating the consequences of a severe accident to achieve a long-term safe stable state.